dzoladz/lucifer-app-platform/README.md

 ## Running a Certificate Authority
 * [Set up a CA on macOS](traefik/certs/README.md)
+* But, it's much easier to [use mkcert](traefik/certs/README-mkcert.md) for development

 ## Traefik
 To make basic authentication credentials for access to the dashboard,